-Surrounding yourself with people who remind you of your strengths, celebrate your accomplishments and make you feel more positive will help to stop imposter syndrome.
+Surrounding yourself with people who make you feel more positive will help to stop imposter syndrome.

 Imposter syndrome is often an internally driven mindset and feeling.
 The key to overcoming imposter syndrome is to surround yourself with supportive people who don’t downplay your abilities and make you feel more comfortable and confident.